achiurizo/rack-parser/README.md

 With version `0.4.0`, you can specify regex matches for the content types that you want the `parsers` and `handlers` to match.

+NOTE: you need to explicitly pass a `Regexp` for it to regex match.

 ```ruby
 parser  = proc { |data| JSON.parse data }
 handler = proc { |e, type| [400, {}, 'boop'] }